 Acupuncture & Substance Abuse Prevention

-October is National Substance Abuse Prevention Month, and amidst the opioid crisis, the focus has become more critical than ever.
+Amidst the opioid crisis, the focus of substance abuse prevention has become more critical than ever.
 According to the CDC over 70,000 people died of drug overdoses in 2017.
 About 68% of the deaths were attributed to opioids (prescription or illicit).
 Those statistics alone are startling, but they don’t even account for other serious health concerns that can arise as a result of drug or alcohol abuse.